 - MBS Service Area, for a location dependent MBS service or for a Local MBS service.

+- SNSSAI that is provided by an AF, if it is in the trust domain, or by the NEF, if the AF is not in the trust domain.

 The payload body of the POST request may further contain the following parameters:

 - for a multicast or a broadcast MBS session: